Skip to content

 epinephrine

-At lower doses epinephrine has beta-agonist effects that predominate; with increasing doses it has increasing alpha-agonist effects.
-This makes it great for bradycardia and cariogenic shock.
-First-line agent for anaphylactic shock.
-Another great “push-dose” pressor in the peri-intubation period.
+At lower doses, epinephrine’s beta-agonist effects predominate; with increasing doses, it has increasing alpha-agonist effects.
+This makes it great for bradycardia and cardiogenic shock.
+It is also a first-line agent for anaphylactic shock and another great “push-dose” pressor in the peri-intubation period.
+Visit the Medzcool YouTube Channel.

 phenylephrine